 The board is the administrative body of the EBMT.
 It is responsible for defining the mission, vision and values of EBMT along with running operations and decisions that are not due to be taken by the general assembly (see below).
 The board will also:

-Set, discuss and approve EBMT´s strategic priorities

-Approve and ensure the proper implementation of EBMT´s strategic plan
+Approve EBMT’s multi-year strategic plan and monitor its implementation.

+Set, discuss and approve EBMT’s strategic priorities within the framework of the strategic plan, including by reviewing and approving, at least annually, the strategic priorities and/or annual operating plan that operationalises the strategic plan.

+Approve any material change to the strategic plan or to the strategic priorities, including any material deviation from the strategic plan, significant reallocation of resources, or any change with significant financial, regulatory, compliance, or reputational impact.

 Decide, discuss and approve EBMT´s strategic special projects

-effective oversight of scientific and educational policies
+Exercise effective oversight of scientific and educational policies

-oversight and approval of EBMT policies
+Exercise oversight and approval of EBMT policies

-oversight and advice to the Executive Committee (ExCom) regarding different financial and non-financial risks, including the risk appetite
+Provide oversight and advice to the Executive Committee (ExCom) regarding different financial and non-financial risks, including approving the risk appetite and overseeing compliance program

 Discuss and approve the annual fee membership of the EBMT

-The board consists of the president, the president-elect, the Secretary, the Treasurer, and the President of the division EBMT Nurses Group, four members elected by and from the Scientific Council.
-The President of the forthcoming EBMT meeting is elected onto the Board for the year preceding the meeting as a non-voting member.
+The board consists of the President, the President-elect, the Secretary, the Treasurer, and the President of the division EBMT Nurses Group, four members elected by and from the Scientific Council. .
 Decisions are taken by majority voting.
 The President has the deciding vote if the vote is otherwise tied.
 Board members will not receive any remuneration (except in cases mentioned in the statutes).

-The Board may, when it deems it appropriate and by simple majority, invite different stakeholders to the board meeting where they will have a voice but no vote.
+The Board may, when it deems it appropriate and by simple majority, invite different stakeholders to the board meeting, including the president/co-president of the forthcoming EBMT meeting and Committee Chairs, where they will have a voice but no vote.

 § 3

-THE GENERAL ASSEMBLY
+THE ASSEMBLY

 The Assembly consists of centres holding Full membership in the EBMT (see below).
 Each member centre nominates a principal investigator and a principal nurse; the additional members of the team to appear in the EBMT membership list are indicated to the Secretary on an annual basis.
 All these individuals are hereafter referred to as “individual members”.
 Each centre has one vote in matters concerning the EBMT.
 The vote is usually cast by the principal investigator but this right may be transferred to a designated substitute.
 In case of the election of the President of the EBMT Nurses Group, the principal nurse will cast the vote.
 All decisions of the General Assembly are taken by majority vote.
 The Assembly also has the following rights and obligations: